canonical/ubuntu-server-documentation/contributing/index.rst

 ==============================

 Ubuntu Server is a proud member of the Canonical
-`Open Documentation Academy`_ (ODA).
+`Open Documentation Academy`_ (CODA).
 If you are a newcomer to making open source contributions, or new to technical writing and want to boost your skills -- or both! -- we will be glad to help.

-Check out the ODA repository for guidance and useful resources on getting started.
+Check out the CODA repository for guidance and useful resources on getting started.

 Prerequisites